Platelet-Rich Plasma (PRP) Injections Physiotherapy | iPS Clinics in Bridgend, Cardiff, Carmarthen, Newport & Porthcawl Logo Phone Icon Call

 Are there any side effects of PRP?

-Can I have PRP if I'm on Anti-inflammatory Medication?
+Can I have PRP if I am taking anti-inflammatory medication?

-What do the iPS specialists think about PRP Injections?
+What do our specialists think about PRP injections?

 Is the PRP injection procedure painful?